bowale01/A-Developer-s-Guide-to-Efficient-AI-Prompting/README.md

 Every Token Counts: A Developer's Guide to Efficient AI Prompting
 # Stop Burning Tokens: A Developer's Guide to Smarter AI Prompting

-> A practical, tool-agnostic guide for developers using GitHub Copilot, Cursor,
+> A practical, tool agnostic guide for developers using GitHub Copilot, Cursor,
 > Claude, ChatGPT, Kiro, or any AI assistant.

 ---